Purchases made through links earn us a small commission, at no extra cost to you.

 In 1888, Easter Island was annexed by Chile and remains under its jurisdiction today.

 When planning our trip to Easter Island, I instinctually felt that we should spend 4 days there.
 It was so far away from everywhere that I wanted be there long enough to make the journey worthwhile.
+Plus, there were many interesting archaeological sites I wanted to include in our Easter Island itinerary.
+I didn’t want to travel all that way and not have time to see everything I came to see.

 Yet, as I started talking to people about our Easter Island travel plans, they all told me you can see the whole island in 1 day (it’s only 23 kms at the longest part).
 One person even told me to bring a book so I wouldn’t get bored.